aspecto-io/opentelemetry-ext-js/packages/instrumentation-express/README.md

 * Set few alternatives for route attribute, each with different level of cardinality vs accuracy.
 * Allows to set `requestHook` for adding custom attributes to span, as well as ability to capture express version into user defined attribute.
 * Distinguish between handled requests (ended from user middleware), and unhandled (terminated from express built in 'finalhandler').
-* Option to conforms with the [Semantic conventions for HTTP spans](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/http.md).
+* Option to conform with the [Semantic conventions for HTTP spans](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/semantic_conventions/http.md).

 ---